Alessandro-Salerno/SMIFT/README.md

 SMIFT is a hobby project built, much like [NSE Market System](https://github.com/Alessandro-Salerno/MC-UMSR-NSE-Market-System), to improve the UMSR Minecraft Server.
 As such, development may be slow and inconclusive.

 Development of the SMIFT Protocol and architecture started in May 2024.
-Alpha and beta source code is expected to be available by July 2024.
-A final `1.0` release, however, is not expected soon.
+Reference implementations of the SMIFT Routing Server and the relevant Spigot plugins are currently under development.

 ## SMIFT Demo
 A demo of SMIFT is available in the [demo branch](https://github.com/Alessandro-Salerno/SMIFT/tree/demo).